asterisk/documentation/docs/Operation/System-Requirements/System-Libraries.md

----
+!!! tip

-**Tip:**  Development libraries
+    Development libraries

     For most operating systems, the development packages will have -dev or -devel on the end of the name.
 For example, on a Red Hat Linux system, you'd want to install both the "openssl" and "openssl-devel" packages.

----
+[//]: # (end-tip)

 Asterisk 13